brian14708/wh-briefings/statements-releases/2022-02/2022-02-28-statement-by-vice-president-kamala-harris-on-the-passing-of-richard-blum.md

 modified_time: 2022-02-28 20:42:48-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/02/28/statement-by-vice-president-kamala-harris-on-the-passing-of-richard-blum/
 published_time: 2022-02-28 17:12:00-05:00
-title: Statement by Vice President Kamala Harris on the Passing of Richard Blum
+title: "Statement by Vice President Kamala\_Harris on the Passing of Richard\_Blum"
 ---

 Dick Blum believed we could build a world that respected the rights and